auth0/docs/articles/quickstart/backend/rails/01-authorization.md

 ### Install dependencies

-This tutorial performs Access Token validation using the  **[jwt](https://github.com/jwt/ruby-jwt)** Gem within a custom `Auth0Client` class.
-A Concern called `Secured` is used to authorize endpoints which require authentication through an incoming Access Token.
+This tutorial performs access token validation using the  **[jwt](https://github.com/jwt/ruby-jwt)** Gem within a custom `Auth0Client` class.
+A Concern called `Secured` is used to authorize endpoints which require authentication through an incoming access token.

 Install the **jwt** Gem.